w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - A query on the database shows an intermediate state
   - E.g., A+B = 0€

-RDBMS adopt *transactions * to avoid this kind of issue
+RDBMSs adopt *transactions * to avoid this kind of issue

 # Consistency in RDBMSs: ACID

-Transactions guarantee four fundamental properties: ACID
+Transactions guarantee four fundamental properties: ACID.

 *A*tomicity